Eryn Jean Norvill

 Eryn Jean Norvill (born c.1984), sometimes spelt Eryn-Jean Norvill, is an Australian stage and television actress.
 She has mostly performed in Sydney Theatre Company productions, and frequently collaborated with STC artistic director Kip Williams.
 In May 2022 she played all 26 characters in an adaptation of The Picture of Dorian Gray.

 Early life and education

-Norvill was born in around 1984, and grew up in Sydney, New South Wales.
+Norvill was born in around 1984, and grew up in Sydney.
 As a child, she loved watching Star Trek and Star Wars, and enjoyed reading science fiction and fantasy fiction.
 As a school student, she attended classes at the now-defunct Australian Youth Theatre, and decided to make a career in theatre.

 After leaving school, Norvill auditioned for the National Institute of Dramatic Art, but was not accepted, so she tried out for the PACT Centre for Emerging Artists' imPACT ensemble in 2003, also in Sydney.
 There she was successful, and went on to study at the Victorian College of the Arts (VCA) in Melbourne.